rbertram90/teleprompter/README.md

  - Create a question entity
    - Set the Status to "show"
    - Return a 201 with appropriate message
-- Update Teleprompter View to include the users First name and Surname
+- Update Teleprompter View to include the User's First name and Surname
  - Add the changes to config/install

 ## Bonus